MicrosoftDocs/sdk-api/sdk-api-src/content/pathcch/nf-pathcch-pathcchcanonicalizeex.md

 This function responds to the strings "." and ".." embedded in a path.
 The ".." string indicates to remove the immediately preceding path segment.
 The "." string indicates to skip over the next path segment.
 Note that the root segment of the path cannot be removed.
-If there are more ".." strings than there are path segments, the function returns S_OK and the buffer pointed to by <i>pszPathOut</i> contains a single backslash, "\".
+If there are more ".." strings than there are path segments, the function returns <b>S_OK</b> and the buffer pointed to by <i>pszPathOut</i> contains a single backslash, "\".

 All trailing periods are removed from the path, except when preceded by the "*" wild card character.
 In that case, a single period is retained after the '*' character, but all other trailing periods are removed.